Places of

 of Naples, is

 considered to be the oldest one in the western countries.
-Its interiors
+Its

-are still decorated with the original mosaics which date back to the
+are still decorated with the original mosaics which date back to

 early years of the 4th century.
-The Baptistry is accessible from the
+The Baptistry is accessible from

-Santa Restituta chapel which is encountered as the oldest church in
+Santa Restituta chapel which is encountered as the oldest church

-Naples as it was built by order of the same emperor Costantine when he
+Naples as it was built by order of the same emperor Costantine

 decided to legalize Christianity.